Nick-Goodman-gstrp/Nick-Goodman-gstrp/README.md

-This is a golden state devlopment only bomb, this is the privete beta only for GSTRP excutive staff and devlopment
+This is a golden state devlopment only bot, this is the privete beta only for GSTRP excutive staff and devlopment